 Important This section contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
 For more information about how to back up and restore the registry, click the following article number to view the article in the Microsoft Knowledge Base:

 How to back up and restore the registry in Windows

-Problems may occur if the endpoint for Office 365 SSO that's used by AD FS isn't valid.
+Problems may occur if the endpoint for Azure Active Directory SSO that's used by AD FS isn't valid.
 Make sure that the federation endpoint isn't hard-coded in the registry of each server in the AD FS Federation service farm.

 To resolve this issue, use Registry Editor to delete the following registry subkey: